Southern Pines, Carolina do Norte

 Diga-me como é viver sem

-curiosidade, sem se espantar.
+curiosidade, sem sentir admiração.
 Navegar

-em águas cristalinas, revirando os olhos
+em águas cristalinas, desviando os olhos

-para os recifes de algas que ondulam
+dos recifes de algas que ondulam

 abaixo de você, ignorando o cintilar